Beartime234/slack-pokequiz/docs/privacy.md

 PokeQuiz uses the collected data for various purposes:

 To provide and maintain the Service
-To notify you about changes to our Service
 To allow you to participate in interactive features of our Service when you choose to do so To provide customer care and support
 To provide analysis or valuable information so that we can improve the Service